ml4sts/interdisciplinaryantiracism/index.md

 James Doucet-Battle is an Associate Professor in the Department of Sociology at the University of California, Santa Cruz.
 He is a graduate of the University of California, Berkeley/University San Francisco Joint Medical Anthropology Program.
 His research and teaching interests lie at the intersection of science, technology and society studies, development studies and anthropological approaches to health and medicine.
 He applies these interests to study the political economy of genomic discourses about race, risk, and health disparities.

+## Eutrophic Estuaries and Racist Systems, A love story
 ### [Tiara Moore](https://www.tiaramoore.com/)

 <!-- ```{list-table} -->